buildo/book/README.md

 And no, it's not a cheesy motivational motto.
 Designing for success means trying to make the success case the easiest to achieve.

-Suppose you'll face problems if a power plug is inserted in a wrong way.
+Here's an example: you need to make sure a power plug is inserted in the right way, or you'll face many problems.
 How can you prevent the mistake to happen?

 You have a number strategies available.